 Set a Budget

-If you are planning to go shopping, it’s important to set a budget ahead of time.
-Especially if you are not shopping for anything specific and just going with your friends.
+If you are planning to go shopping, it’s important to set a budget ahead of time, especially if you are not shopping for anything specific and just going with your friends.
 Figure out what you can afford to spend ahead of time and stick to that budget while you’re shopping.
-You also need to weigh your options while you’re shopping.
-If you don’t absolutely need it, don’t get it.
+You also need to weigh your options while you’re in the store.
+If you don’t need it, don’t get it.

 When you charge your purchase to a credit or debit card, you can’t see the immediate impact that it is having on your account.
 If you use cash, you can immediately see the amount of money that you are spending.
 Bringing cash while you go shopping not only gives you a set budget, it also guarantees that you won’t overspend if you see something else that you want.

 In bringing a preset amount of cash, you can leave your credit and debit cards at home.
 Leaving your cards at home will you from overspending when you see that item that you desperately want.
 It’s easy to use your card when there is something that you want.
 You can prevent that from happening by leaving your plastic at home.